hyphanet/website/content/pages/download.md

 a preliminary but un-maintained [Debian package](https://github.com/freenet/debian).
 If you would like to help, it would be much appreciated!

+**Note**: On some systems (including OpenBSD) the wrapper does not work.
+You can start Freenet manually there, but you then don’t have auto-updates.
+After installation you find the relevant classpath arguments in wrapper.conf.
+Then call java directly with a command like `java -cp wrapper.jar:bcprov-jdk15on-1.59.jar:freenet-ext.jar:jna-4.2.2.jar:jna-platform-4.2.2.jar:freenet.jar.new -Dnetworkaddress.cache.ttl=0 -Dnetworkaddress.cache.negative.ttl=0 -Djava.net.preferIPv4Stack=true -Djava.io.tmpdir=./tmp/ -Xss512k freenet.node.NodeStarter`

 ## Release Mirror

 If you cannot access our official releases, you can try the